-The study laboratory will sequence your child's DNA.
-However, the laboratory will only look for variations in the set of genes approved by Cincinnati Children's Institutional Review Board (IRB) for this study and that you choose to learn.
+The study laboratory will sequence your DNA.
+However, the laboratory will only look for variations in the set of genes approved by Cincinnati Children's Institutional Review Board (IRB) for this study and which you choose to learn.
 An IRB is a group of scientists and non-scientists who look at research projects like these and make sure research participants' rights and welfare are protected.
-It may take up to 6 months before the results are ready to share with you and/or your child.
+It may take up to 6 months before the results are ready to share with you.
 Results will be returned by either a scheduled phone appointment, secured e-mail message, or by certified mail.